-to homepage A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
+A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-History Wilhelm Maybach
+Wilhelm Maybach

 He is probably the most granting of the three famous German motor vehicle engineers of that time.
 This might also be due to the fact that he, born in 1846, lost his parents with 10 years of age, and had to live in a charitable organization, the Gustav Werner Bruderhaus in Reutlingen.
 Luckily for him, the organization was attached to an engine factory where he worked as a technical draughtsmen.
 Gottlieb Daimler happened to take over the control of the factory for two years to reorganize it.
-They felt a mutual admiration for each other and despite an age difference of 12 years, they stayed together from now on up to the end of Daimler's life.
+They felt a mutual admiration for each other and despite an age difference of 12 years, they stayed professionally connected from now on up to the end of Daimler's life.

-Already in the job after the next in the gas engine factory Deutz, Karl Maybach proved his importance.
-Among other things, he is crucially involved in the realization of the Otto engine.
-He also accompanied Daimler when he left the company after 10 years, because Daimler saw no chance for the realization of a vehicle engine there.
-From 1882 on, Maybach worked in the Daimler workshop.
 He more and more develops himself beyond a purely reproducing role.
 He probably had a crucial impact on the development and test runs of the new, high-speed four-stroke engine.
 He managed to convince Daimler of the necessity for a vehicle conceived particularly for the combustion engine.
 In the new created Daimler Motoren-Gesellschaft (engine society) he became technical director in 1895.
 It was difficult to keep up his loyalty to his aging and heart-ill boss Daimler in his last years.

 Maybach almost advanced to be the "king" of the technical designers after the death of Gottlieb Daimler.
 In the new century Emil Jellinek took control of the Daimler Motoren-Gesellschaft, first as successful dealer, later on with a sales monopoly.
 He was responsible for the fact that the vehicles were all designated after the first name of its daughter "Mercedes".